LeonardoLG95/Stock-Application/README.md

 ## Soon

-- Knowledge of when the puller is working in UI

 - Implementation of charts and tables to represent all the information from the puller

+- Calculation of MACD by the service itself and not by pulling (this will allow to have the current month)

 - Recommendations of buys and sells based on MACD

-- Calculation of MACD by the service itself and not by pulling (this will allow to have the current month)

 - Find better API for quarterly reports, Finnhub is quite outdated